leeboardtools/mimon/UIDesignNotes.md

 - AccountRegister
     - Need to handle multiple splits for the same account.
     - Make --Split-- item centered in display view.
+    - Add confirmation of modifying the quantities of a reconciled split.

 - Add an Imbalance account?
     - Root Imbalance account for the default currency.